-Campsis x tagliabuana is a woody, clinging, perennial vine that attaches itself to structures and climbs vigorously with aerial roots.
-It bears dark-green deciduous leaves, up to 12 inches (30 cm) long.
-The flowers are trumpet-shaped, orange to red, up to 3 inches (7.5 cm) long and appear in loose clusters throughout the summer.
+Campsis × tagliabuana is a woody clinging perennial vine that attaches itself to structures and climbs vigorously with aerial roots.
+It bears dark green, up to 12 inches (30 cm) long, deciduous leaves.
+Flowers are orange to red, trumpet-shaped, up to 3 inches (7.5 cm) long, and appear in loose clusters throughout the summer.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 5 °F (−15 °C).

 How to Grow and Care

 This easily grown vine thrives in both sun and partial shade.
 While it prefers a nice well-draining soil, the Trumpet Vine flower is resilient enough to adapt to nearly any soil and will grow readily.
 Be sure to choose a suitable location before planting as well as a sturdy support structure.